 Towards the end of the 19th century, the forces of competition sounded the death knell for watchmaking as a cottage industry.
 It gave way to a mechanised organisation which again was to be reflected in the architecture: workshops with big windows were added to existing houses.
 The ongoing process of mechanisation ultimately resulted in the building of factories.
 The homes or villas of the entrepreneurs would either be contiguous with their factory of built separately very close by.
 The employees were lodged in neighbouring multi-storey houses.

 In 1794, fire destroyed La Chaux-de-Fonds and in 1833 also Le Locle.
 These disasters were turned into good advantage however, making way for genuine urban planning.
 The plans were drawn up by Charles-Henri Junod, in 1836 for Le Locle, in 1841 for La Chaux-de-Fonds.
 Starting from the few houses that survived the fire, he drew one main axis following the valley floor and added parallel streets, which could be extended for mile if necessary.
 At regular intervals, other streets cut across the rows at right angles, creating the pattern of a grid.
 Juno’s blueprints were anything but utopian.
 They followed a ration, pragmatic, utilitarian and efficient design that is just as valid in the present day.

 • In 1900, more than half of the world’s watches were made in La Chaux-de-Fonds and Le Locle.

-• In less than ten years, (1878–1887), three major figures of world renown were born here: Louis-Joseph Chevrolet, Charles-Edouard Jeanneret (Le Corbusier) and Blaise Cendrars.
+• In less than ten years, (1878–1887), three world-renowned figures were born here: Louis-Joseph Chevrolet, Charles-Edouard Jeanneret (Le Corbusier) and Blaise Cendrars.